NoSQL In-Memory Datastore for .NET

 If your applications are developed in .NET / .NET Core and want to use a NoSQL datastore, then you need to use NCache.
 This is because NCache is the most powerful .NET NoSQL In-Memory Datastore available that provides you with the following benefits:

-- 100% Native .NET Cache: NCache is the only truly native .NET NoSQL In-Memory Datastore available in the market.
+- 100% .NET / .NET Core Cache: NCache is the only truly native .NET NoSQL In-Memory Datastore available in the market.
 All others are developed in C++ on Linux and later ported to Windows with limited compatibility to .NET.
 NCache fits nicely into your .NET / .NET Core application stack and simplifies your cost of development and maintenance.

 - Extremely Fast & Scalable: NCache is extremely fast for being an in-memory distributed cache.
 And, it also provides linear scalability due to which it never becomes a bottleneck for your .NET / .NET Core application performance even under peak loads.